llttugraz/moodle-local_oer/README.md

 * `local_oer | releaseplugin` Select the upload plugin that will be used to upload released files to a repository.
 * List of installed subplugins.
 Enable or disable them.
 If a subplugin has settings, a settings link will be shown.

+### New settings in version v2.1.14

+* `local_oer | coursecustomfields` Add course customfields to the resulting coursemetadata
+* `local_oer | coursecustomfieldvisibility` The customfields have some visibility settings.
+The fields will be added to the course metadata respecting the visibility setting of the fields.
+Choose the level of visibility that will be added to the metadata.
+* `local_oer | coursecustomfieldsignored` Select customfields to ignore them.
+The selected fields will not be added to the course metadata.
+* `local_oer | coursetofile` When enabled, the course metadata can be selected for each file separately.
+The setting on course level will be applied per default, but can be overwritten per file.
+Also it is possible to add course metadata of other courses to a file, if the file is used in multiple courses.

 # Release snapshots

 The metadata of released files is stored in an extra snapshot table.
 A snapshot contains all metadata the file had on the release.
 When the metadata changes a new release will be created.
 Old releases remain in the table and can be seen as release history on `https://*yourmoodledomain*/local/oer/views/releasehistory.php` (WIP - current release only shows courses with amount of files)